jo2lxq/wafl/WAFL-DETR/README.md

 #### he
 Set with boolean `True` and training starts with method HE. `False` is set as the default.
 Training starts with method FPE in that case.

+#### detail_log
+Displays the training log in more detail if `True` set. `False` is set as the default.

+### Main indicators
+You will see some evaluation indicators in the standard output during the training.
+The main indicators are

+`loss`: Sum of all losses.

+`loss_ce`: Cross-entropy loss to measure the prediction error of class labels.

+`loss_bbox`: L1 loss to compare the positions of bounding boxes.

+`loss_giou`: Generalized IoU loss to evaluate the overlap between bounding boxes.

+Please refer to [the original paper](https://ai.meta.com/research/publications/end-to-end-object-detection-with-transformers/) for details.

 ### Visualization

 after training, `outputs` directory is made.
 It includes the results of training.
 If you want to visualize the trends in mAP, you can run `mAP_plot.py` like: